Covid-19 & Private Hire | Updates

 HMRC Self-employed eligibility checker has gone live | 5th May

 You can now check directly with HMRC to see if you’re eligible for financial support.
 You’ll just need your self assessment unique taxpayer reference.
-Please click here for more information
+Feek free to view HMRC’s webpage for more information.

 Uber to reimburse their partners up to £25 for personal protective equipment | 1st May

 As part of their commitment to support their partners, Uber will reimburse them up to £25 for general protective masks, aprons and gloves.
 All partners need to do is take a photo of the receipt and items, and upload this on the help section of the app.
-This news comes on top of the free bundle of surface spray and hand sanitiser, which is redeemable through their new webstore.
-For full details on how to claim, please click here
+This news comes on top of the free bundle of surface spray and hand sanitiser, which is redeemable through their new Uber webstore.
+Feel free to read about Uber Claim’s page for more information.

 Uber Medics launches in UK this Wednesday | 27th April